Hierophobia-The Fear of Holy Objects

 Genetics

-This is possible in the case of family members such as parents and siblings.
-So if you know of a family member who suffers from a morbid fear of any specific stimulus or even Hierophobia then you may be experiencing it as well.
+An increased risk occurs with twins too.
+According to studies, if a twin sibling has a specific phobia, the other twin has a 30 percent chance of developing phobia.
+So, if you know of a family member who suffers from a morbid fear of any specific stimulus—or even hierophobia—you may be experiencing it as well.

 Environment & Upbringing

-Symptoms Of Hierophobia
+Symptoms of Hierophobia

 Physical Symptoms